 - TOEFL/IELTS scores (if appropriate)

-- A Statement of Purpose which should not exceed two pages and includes (1) Why UNCG?, (2) What are your career goals, and (3) Why is UNCG a good fit for you, and you for UNCG?
+- A Statement of Purpose which should not exceed two single-spaced pages and includes: (1) Your research interests, how they developed (including how volunteer, work, and personal experiences led you to your interests), and who on our faculty you would be interested in working with and why, (2) Your career goals and (3) Why is UNCG a good fit for you, and you for UNCG?

 - Three letters of recommendation